 PA allows employer‑provided doctors initially.
 After 90 days, you may switch to your own treating physician for continued care.

 Yes.
-Pennsylvania allows third‑party claims in addition to worker’s compensation.
+Pennsylvania allows third‑party claims in addition to workers’ compensation.
 For example, if a malfunctioning guest escalator caused your injury, you could file a lawsuit against the equipment owner while pursuing your workers’ comp benefits.

 Choosing Munley Law

-Injured at work?
-Call the Stroudsburg accident lawyers at Munley Law for a free consultation today
+Injured at Work?
+Call the Stroudsburg Accident Lawyers at Munley Law for a Free Consultation Today

 If you’re a hospitality worker in Stroudsburg who’s been injured on the job, don’t face the workers’ compensation process alone.
-Munley Law has decades of experience representing injured hotel, restaurant, and resort workers throughout Monroe County and the Pocono mountains.
+Munley Law has decades of experience representing injured hotel, restaurant, and resort workers throughout local communities in Monroe County and the Pocono Mountains.
 Our dedicated workers’ compensation attorneys understand the unique challenges hospitality employees face — whether you’re dealing with denied benefits, lost wages, or employer retaliation.
-Contact Munley Law’s Stroudsburg workers’ compensation lawyers today and let us help you secure the full benefits and medical care you’re entitled to as one of the injured workers in the area.
-Your recovery is our priority, and we strive to ensure you receive the financial support you need.